-Improving the quality of life for kids with blood disorders isn’t just a goal for the MACC Fund Center.
+Improving the quality of life for kids with blood disorders isn’t just a goal for the MACC Fund Center for Cancer and Blood Disorders.
 Our research has already led to real results — and the work continues.

 The MACC Fund Center at Children’s Hospital of Wisconsin is nationally known for blood disorders care and research.
 Every day, our researchers study the causes, characteristics, treatments, responses, side effects and long-term outcomes to enhance the ongoing health and quality of life of children.

-The collaboration between organizations such as Children’s Hospital of Wisconsin Research Institute, the Medical College of Wisconsin, Blood Research Institute and MACC Fund (Midwest Athletes Against Childhood Cancer) ensures that the best resources come together to provide the best outcomes.
+The collaboration between organizations such as Children’s Hospital of Wisconsin Research Institute, the Medical College of Wisconsin, Blood Research Institute and MACC Fund Center for Cancer and Blood Disorders (Midwest Athletes Against Childhood Cancer) ensures that the best resources come together to provide the best outcomes.
 In 2013, the MACC Fund pledged $10 million to Children’s Hospital of Wisconsin to further cancer and blood disorders research in three areas: discovery and testing of new drug therapies, increased use of cellular therapies and further genetic research for personalized cancer therapies.